About the Lake Champlain Watershed

 Lake Champlain Basin

-Learn more about the Lake Champlain watershed from the video Nebi: Abenaki Ways of Knowing Water and about Indigenous lands from the Native Lands map, created by Native Land Digital, a Canadian not-for-profit organization.
+Learn more about Indigenous stewardship in the Lake Champlain watershed from the video Nebi: Abenaki Ways of Knowing Water and about Indigenous lands from the Native Lands map, created by Native Land Digital, a Canadian not-for-profit organization.